radian-software/straight.el/README.md

     (setq straight-repository-branch "develop")

 and base your pull requests from it.
+If you have an outstanding pull request whose features you would like to use in your configuration, there is full support for defining `straight.el` as coming from any branch in any fork:

+    (setq straight-repository-user "my-github-username")
+    (setq straight-repository-branch "feat/my-cool-feature")

 Please try to follow the style of the surrounding code and documentation, but anything is welcome.

 You can run the linting locally simply by running